Fix The ICMP Destination Port Unreachable Error Message

 The Destination Port Unreachable error tells us that the ping packet we sent failed to reach the desired destination and dropped.

-Let me explain this with a real-world example.
+We will explain this with a real-world example.
 When someone pings a remote host, the ping packets will travel from his device to the destination.

 Ping packets will reach the destination gateway, and the remote router redirects them to the exact host.